What is Workplace Attendance?

-- The attendance on first shift averaged only 75 percent on Mondays because employees were recovering from their weekend fun.
+- The attendance on the first shift averaged only 75% on Mondays because employees were recovering from their weekend fun.

 - Obtaining qualified employees who want to work a second shift with good attendance is challenging.
 Employees prefer to work days as opposed to working nights or, they prefer to work the midnight shift so that they have their days free.
 Second shifts cut into employee's free time in both days and nights.

 Simply put, an attendance policy provides the guidelines and expectations for employee attendance at work as defined, written, disseminated, and implemented by an organization.